Interstate 26: Interstate 181

 Interstate 181 (I-181) was established in December 1985 as an Interstate designation of US 23, which was already built to Interstate standards in the 1970s.
-In Tennessee, I-181 traversed from US 321/SR 67, in Johnson City, to US 11W/SR 1, in Kingsport, totaling 23.85 mi.
+In Tennessee, I-181 traversed from US 321/State Route 67 (SR 67), in Johnson City, to US 11W/SR 1, in Kingsport, totaling 23.85 mi.
 US 23 continued on both directions as Interstate grade to the Virginia line to the north and 15 mi south to Erwin; by 1992, US 23 was upgraded to Interstate grade south to Sam's Gap at the North Carolina line.
 All exit numbers were based on US 23 mileage.
 On August 5, 2003, after completion of a 9 mi section in North Carolina, I-26 was extended west into Tennessee, replacing I-181 from Johnson City to I-81; north of I-81, I-181 continued into Kingsport.

 The American Association of State Highway and Transportation Officials (AASHTO) initially ruled against an extension of I-26 (as the number) along the remainder of I-181 to Kingsport since that would give a main route Interstate Highway (I-26) a so-called "stub end", not connecting to any other Interstate Highway, an international border, or a seacoast.
 In 2005, the numerical extension was enacted by the effect of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), being signed into law on August 10.
 In March 2007, I-181 was officially decommissioned, as all signs and exit numbers were changed over to I-26's designation.

-Exit list
+Future

+The I-26 Connector in Asheville will relocate Interstate 26 across the French Broad River, convert Patton Avenue along Bowen Bridges to local traffic and reroute I-240 along I-26 further north.
+The final contract for the main section, awarded to Archer–Wright Joint Venture, totalled $1.15 billion, the largest contract in the state's history.
+The design was selected May 15, 2024.